poetapp/documentation/rdd/separate-file-uploads.md

 https://github.com/poetapp/poet-js/blob/master/src/Interfaces.ts#L66

 Frost will need to provide an `author` property that resolves to an author.
-This means we need an Identity Claim for the user.
+This means we need to [generate default Identities claims](#generating-default-user-identity) for users to avoid breaking changes.

-In order to prevent breaking changes, we will need to provide users with a default Identity Claim.
-These default identity claims will contain no information except for their api token as a way to link their identity to their frost-api account.

-Because we already have users, we will need to generate default Identity claims for existing users and generate default Identity claims at user sign up.
-More research will need to be done into these things, because generating a default Identity claim is easy enough, but we need to post it the node
+`author` will be a url to the users default Identity claim.

 #### Content -> archiveUrl & hash